Media and Communications

 How you'll learn

-At Regent's you’ll have the freedom to explore your interests in a supportive and nurturing environment with interactive classes, regular one-to-one contact with tutors, specialist facilities, industry opportunities and tailored careers advice – ensuring you develop the skills, experience and confidence you need to succeed.
+At Regent's, you’ll have the freedom to explore your interests in a dynamic, supportive and collaborative environment with interactive classes, industry opportunities, specialist facilities and tailored careers advice – ensuring you develop the skills, experience and confidence you need to secure your dream job.

-• Seminars and lectures
+• Seminars and guest lectures

-• Group work and pitches
+• Group work and live projects

-• Live industry briefs
+• Live briefs and consultancy work

-Based in London, you'll also have opportunities to meet employers through guest lectures, live briefs, field trips and industry visits – giving you insights into the world of media and communications and enabling you to put theory into practice.
+Based in London, you'll also have opportunities to meet industry leaders and employers through guest lectures, live briefs, events and field trips.

 Teaching staff